Learning Stories

 Learning Through Community

-Meet Anvil and Preeti
+Meet Anvil and Preeti from Melton

 Anvil and Preeti have been active community leaders, participating in many learning programs offered across Melton Libraries and Community Centres.